csidirop/omekaplugin_belogs/README.md

 1. Clone or download this repository to your local system.
 2. Upload the plugin folder to the `/plugins` directory of your Omeka Classic installation.
 3. Install the plugin via the Omeka plugin panel.

-4. _TODO: config_
+## Configuration
+1. After installation or at any time a superuser wants to configure it there is a handy configuration page
+2. The page has three parts:
+    1. Check Logging Configuration: Checks the configurations for the set logging configuration.
+The most common logging configurations are given as examples.
+    2. Configure Log Paths: Allows you to set custom log paths.
+    3. Configure Access Rights: restrict the access to the BE logs to specific roles (super is always set).

 ## Usage
-1. After installation, navigate to the **Backend Logs** section in the Omeka admin panel.
+1. After configuration, navigate to the **Backend Logs** section in the Omeka backend panel.

 ## Contributing